 Is a rock formation in the shape of an arm chair on the western side of Blackmans Crown.
 Stephen Imrie on 10th June 2012 recalled,"this is a favourite spot with the locals."

-Trends east west for about 26km, having Mount Norris on its eastern end, GR 499 069, and the Wollangambe River on the western end, GR 670 043.
+Trends east west for about 26km, having Mount Norris on its western end, GR 499 069, and the Wollangambe River on the eastern end, GR 670 043.
 The spine of this ridge marks the boundary between two national parks, Blue Mountains National Park on the south and the Wollemi National Park on the north.

 Is a series of overhangs on the Wolgan - Capertee Divide above Petries Gully, Newnes.
 The honeycomb weathering is a sculptor's delight and the palette of colours - a painter's dream.
 Named by Michael Keats on a Bush Club walk, 4th May 2012.